 Why the Liquidation of Commercial Debt Group Represents an Opportunity for You

-Over $20 billion of business-to-business debt is recovered by third party collectors each year.
+Over $20 billion of business-to-business debt is recovered by third-party collectors each year.
 Most of this is handled by lay (non-lawyer) collectors.
-These initially attempt to collect and then refer the matter to law firms if internal efforts prove fruitless.
+These collectors initially attempt collection and then refer the matter to law firms when internal efforts prove fruitless.
 The members of this group are prime examples of firms that have traditionally been the destination of lay collector referrals.
 In other words, they have been liquidating debt for businesses of all sizes for decades.
-The only difference now is that the group has now created a vehicle to do so directly, through a one-stop service, regardless of where clients and debtors are based.
+The difference is that this practice group has created a vehicle to do so directly, through a one-stop service, regardless of where clients and debtors are based.

 The Liquidation of Commercial Debt Group represents an opportunity to cut out the middleman.
 With this comes the potential for better information access to enhance your management decision-making and real potential to increase your bottom line through improved recovery periods and net recovery.